Aaron Rodgers Player Prop Bets for NFL Week 14 | Green Bay vs. Chicago 12/12/2021

 Matchup vs. Chicago

-- Rodgers averaged 236.9 passing yards per game in 10 matchups against the Bears, 20.6 yards less than his over/under for Sunday.
+- In 10 matchups against the Bears, Rodgers averaged 236.9 passing yards per game, 20.6 yards less than his over/under in Sunday's game.

-- Rodgers threw a touchdown pass eight times and multiple TDs in six of those contests against the Bears.
+- Rodgers threw a touchdown pass eight times and multiple TDS six times over six of those games against the Bears.

 - Note: Rodgers' stats vs. Bears date back to 2016.